Document Security for Remote Mortgage Teams: Best Practices for Data Protection

 • Mixed trust boundaries.
 A remote team often mixes employees, contract processors, and third-party closers inside shared SharePoint libraries.
 Without tight Conditional Access and sensitivity labeling, an over-permissioned contractor can walk out of an engagement with a folder full of borrower PII.

 None of these risks are hypothetical.
 Every one of them shows up in incident reports across the lending industry every quarter, and every one of them has a concrete control in Microsoft 365 Business Premium that closes it if the configuration is correct and continuously verified.
+For the configuration baseline that closes the door on the most common compromise paths, our walkthrough of Conditional Access policies for mortgage companies in 2026 covers the policy mix every remote lender should have in place.

 Encryption: The Foundation of Document Protection